It’s OK If You Don’t Know What You Want Yet

 After some discussions, Rebecca chose a Heart Halo ring from my Imperial Collection.
 She chose to have her ring made in platinum, and her gem was crafted in “Celestial Blue”, which is a special custom colour I have created, where my standard colours just aren’t quite right for a client.

-It’s OK if you don’t know what you want yet.
+Above all, it’s OK if you don’t know what you want yet.
 I am an experienced artist, and I am good at what I do.

 “Words can’t even describe how much I will treasure this.
 It’s actually made me start crying.
 My mum and I were very close and this means the world to me”